- The asset types required (video, image, text, audio, etc.) via the

 Referencing Formats

-CRITICAL: AdCP uses structured format ID objects everywhere to avoid parsing ambiguity and handle namespace collisions.Structured Format IDs (Required Everywhere)
+AdCP uses structured format identifiers everywhere to avoid ambiguity and namespace collisions.Structured Format IDs (Required Everywhere)

-ALL format references use structured format ID objects:- No parsing needed: Components are explicit
+ALL format references use structured format ID objects:- Explicit namespacing

 Where Structured Format IDs Are Used

-Requests:sync_creatives- Uploading creative assetsbuild_creative- Generating creatives via creative agentspreview_creative- Preview generationcreate_media_buy- When specifying format requirements
+Requests:sync_creatives- Uploading creative assetsbuild_creative- Generating creatives via agents implementing the Creative Protocolpreview_creative- Preview generationcreate_media_buy- When specifying format requirements

 list_creatives- Returning creative detailsget_products- Product format capabilitieslist_creative_formats- Format definitions- Any response containing creative or format details